Mincelot/mobile_app_assignment/deliverables/iteration-02.review.md

 #### Decisions that did not turn out as well as we hoped

 The only problem with assigning each member a completely different task was that each member was in charge of their own deadlines and unfortunately not every task was met for the deliverable.
-We should assign deadlines as a team at the beginning of the next deliverable.
+As a future reference, We should have assigned deadlines as a team at the beginning of the next deliverable.

 We planned to meet in person but due to schedule/ location conflicts this did not happen as often as we would have liked.
 We were only able to conduct full group meetings over skype and in tutorial.
 We did not have group coding sessions.
 Subdivisions of the group met up in person to review code/ go over minor coding details.
 Bigger idea/ layout issues were delt with in tutorial or over skype when the entirety of the group was present.